simpleidserver/DiveIt/Website/blog/2024-04-11-cnn-from-scratch/index.md

 #### Backward propagation

-Sachant que dans l'article, la couche de convolution ne possède pas de paramètre biais et de fonction d'activation.
-L'algorithme de `backward propagation` revient à calculer cette formule :
+Given that in the article, the convolutional layer does not have bias parameters and activation functions, the `backward propagation` algorithm amounts to computing this formula :

 $$
-\frac{\delta L}{\delta filter(x,y))} = \sum_{i}^{}\sum_{j}^{}\frac{\delta L}{\delta conv(i,j)}\frac{\delta conv(i,j)}{\delta filter(x,y)}
+\frac{\delta Loss}{\delta filter(x,y))} = \sum_{i}^{}\sum_{j}^{}\frac{\delta Loss}{\delta conv(i,j)}\frac{\delta conv(i,j)}{\delta filter(x,y)}
 $$

 ### 2. Max Pooling layer

-Cette couche est constituée d'aucun neurone et ne possède pas de paramètres `bias` ou `weights`.
-Elle réduit la taille de la matrice d'entrée, en appliquant l'opération `max` sur chaque fenêtre de la matrice d'entrée.

-Son objectif est double :

-1. Réduire la dimension.
-2. Pour chaque région, trouver le maximum.
+This layer consists of no neurons and does not have any `bias` or `weights` parameters.
+It reduces the size of the input matrix by applying the max operation to each window of the input matrix.

+Its objective is twofold:

+1. Reduce dimensionality.
+2. For each region, find the maximum.

 #### Forward propagation

-L'algorithme de forward propagation est constituée des étapes suivantes :
+The forward propagation algorithm consists of the following steps:

-1. Définir la taille de la fenêtre de pooling $$(pw * ph)$$.
+1. Define the size of the pooling window $$(pw * ph)$$.

-2. Créer une matrice de sortie de taille $$(iw / pw) * (ih / ph)$$.
+2. Create an output matrix of size $$(iw / pw) * (ih / ph)$$.

-3. Décomposer la matrice d'entrée en plusieurs fenêtres de taille $$(pw * ph)$$.
+3. Divide the input matrix into several windows of size  $$(pw * ph)$$.

-4. Pour chaque fenêtre de la matrice, trouvez le maximum et assignez cette valeur à la cellule de la matrice de sortie.
+4. For each window of the matrix, find the maximum value and assign this value to the cell of the output matrix.

 #### Backward propagation

-Etant donné que la couche de Pooling ne possède aucun paramètre d'apprentissage, weights ou bias.

-L'algorithme de backward propagation se contente de reconstruire une matrice qui a la même taille que la dernière matrice reçue par la couche.
-Voici les grandes étapes de l'algorithme :

-1. Créer une matrice de sortie, de la même taille que la matrice en entrée.
+Given that the Pooling layer has no learning parameters, weights, or bias.

+The backward propagation algorithm simply reconstructs a matrix of the same size as the last matrix received by the layer.
+Here are the main steps of the algorithm:

+1. Create an output matrix of the same size as the input matrix.

-2. Décomposer la matrice en plusieurs fenêtres de taille $$(pw * ph)$$.
+2. Divide the matrix into several windows of size $$(pw * ph)$$.

-3. Pour chaque cellule de chaque fenêtre, si l'élément n'est pas le maximum alors mettre 0, sinon prendre le gradient de l'erreur.
+3. For each cell of each window, if the element is not the maximum, set it to 0; otherwise, take the gradient of the error.

 ### 3. Softmax layer

-La couche dense d'activation `softmax` est composé de un ou plusieurs neurones, et possède les paramètres d'apprentissages `weights` et `bias`.
-Le nombre de neurones est égale au nombre de classes à prédire.

-La fonction softmax est utilisée pour calculer les probabilités d'appartenance à chaque classe.

-Voici l'architecture d'un neurone softmax.
+The activation dense layer `softmax` consists of one or more neurons and has the learning parameters `weights` and `bias`.
+The number of neurons is equal to the number of classes to predict.

+The softmax function is used to calculate the probabilities of belonging to each class.

+Here is the architecture of a softmax neuron.

 #### Forward propagation

-L'algorithme de forward propagation est constituée des étapes suivantes :
+The forward propagation algorithm consists of the following steps:

-1. Définir le nombre de classe dans une variable `n`.
+1. Define the number of classes in a variable `n`.

-2. Pour chaque classe, créer un neurone et initialiser son paramètre `weight`.
-3. Initialiser le paramètre `bias` de la couche.
-4. Pour chaque neurone, multiplier la matrice d'entrée par son weight, et stocker le résultat dans une variable $Weights = \sum_{i=1}^{n}xi *weighti$.
+2. For each class, create a neuron and initialize its `weight` parameter.

+3. Initialize the layer's `bias` parameter.

+4. For each neuron, multiply the input matrix by its weight and store the result in a variable $$Weights = \sum_{i=1}^{n}xi *weighti$$.

-5. Calculer la somme avec le bias et stocker le résultat dans une variable $SumWeighted = bias + Weights$.
+5. Calculate the sum with the bias and store the result in a variable $$SumWeighted = bias + Weights$$.

-6. Pour finir, exécuter la fonction d'activation sur chaque classe $softmax(ci) = \frac{exp(ci)}{\sum_{i}^{n}exp(i)}$.
+6. Finally, execute the activation function on each class $$softmax(ci) = \frac{exp(ci)}{\sum_{i}^{n}exp(i)}$$.

 #### Backward propagation

-La couche de softmax, possède deux paramètres d'apprentissage devant être mise à jour, et une variable `learningRate` qui pondère l'importance des dérivées partielles pour mettre à jour ces paramètres.

-L'algorithme doit être capable de calculer les dérivées partielles, pour ces deux paramètres.
+The softmax layer has two learning parameters that need to be updated, and a variable `learningRate` which weighs the importance of the partial derivatives to update these parameters.

+The algorithm must be able to compute the partial derivatives for these two parameters.

 $$
 \frac{\delta Loss}{\delta weight} = \frac{\delta Loss}{\delta out} * \frac{\delta out}{\delta net} * \frac{\delta net}{\delta weight}
+$$

+$$
 \frac{\delta Loss}{\delta bias} = \frac{\delta Loss}{\delta out} * \frac{\delta out}{\delta bias}
 $$

-La dérivée $$\frac{\delta Loss}{\delta out}$$ est assez simple à calculer.
+The derivative $$\frac{\delta Loss}{\delta out}$$ is quite simple to calculate.

-Si la classe prédite est différente de celle attendue :
+If the predicted class is different from the expected one:

 $$
 \frac{\delta Loss}{\delta out(i)}=0
 $$

-Si la classe prédite est la même que celle attendue :
+If the predicted class is the same as the expected one:

 $$
 \frac{\delta Loss}{\delta out(i)}=\frac{-1}{pi}
 $$

-La dérivée $$\frac{\delta net}{\delta weight}$$ est égale à  :
+The derivative $$\frac{\delta net}{\delta weight}$$ is equals to :

 $$
 net = bias + \sum_{i=1}^{n}x(i)*weight(i)